Mitchelton

 Mitchelton's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Mitchelton residents have relatively low prevalence of common health conditions compared to the general population, but higher than national averages for older and at-risk cohorts.
-Approximately 57% (~5,553 people) have private health cover, which is lower than Greater Brisbane's 61.5%.
+Mitchelton residents show positive health outcomes with low prevalence of common conditions compared to the general population but higher than national averages for older cohorts at risk.
+Approximately 57% (~5,553 people) have private health cover, compared to Greater Brisbane's 61.5%.

-Mental health issues affect 10.4% of residents, while asthma impacts 7.8%.
-About 69.8% report no medical ailments, similar to Greater Brisbane's 69.6%.
+Mental health issues and asthma are most prevalent, affecting 10.4 and 7.8% respectively; 69.8% report no medical ailments, similar to Greater Brisbane's 69.6%.
 Mitchelton has 13.7% (1,335 people) aged 65 and over, lower than Greater Brisbane's 15.2%.
-Health outcomes for seniors require more attention than the broader population.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health